 First stop will be The Selimiye Mosque, built in 1575 and designed by Ottomans’ greatest master architect, Sinan (c.
 1489/1490–1588), is one of the most important monuments in the city.
 It has the highest minarets in Turkey, carrying the name of the Ottoman Sultan Selim II (r.
 1566–1574), this mosque futures Turkish marble handicrafts, and it is covered with valuable tiles and fine paintings.
 Another notable mosques are Eski Cami (Old Mosque), and Burmalı Cami (Serpent Mosque).

-Starting with the historic Karaağaç Railway Station that hosts today, after redevelopment, the Trakya University’s Faculty of Fine Arts in Karaağaç suburb of Edirne.
+We will then travel to the historic Karaağaç Railway Station that hosts today, after redevelopment, the Trakya University’s Faculty of Fine Arts in Karaağaç suburb of Edirne.
 Next to it, the Treaty of Lausanne Monument and Museum are situated.
-Edirne has several historic stone arch bridges crossing over the rivers Meric and Tundzha, which flow around west and south of the city.
+Edirne has several historic stone arch bridges crossing over the rivers Meric and Tundzha, which flow around west and south of the city

-After a short brief at the hotel, drive to Istanbul to discover the sites of the preriod between the conquest and of the fall of the Ottoman Empire.
+Today we discover the sites of the period between the conquest and the fall of the Ottoman Empire.

 We will start with Panorama 1453 Museum, unique with 3D vision of the conquest on its dome… The next stop is Topkapi Palace (including The Holy Relics) which is an incomparably rich treasure-chest, brimming with items of historical importance.
 We will proceed to Haghia Sophia; undoubtedly one of the greatest architectural creations in the World used as a mosque during Ottomans and serving as a museum today.
 After a short walk we will reach to fountain of Wilhelm II.
 After the lunch break at a local restaurant, we will proceed to the Blue Mosque; across from St. Sophia built in the 16th century by the architect Mehmet and known as the Blue Mosque because of its magnificent interior decoration of blue Iznik tiles.
 Our last visit will be to the Grand Bazaar which is the oldest and the largest covered market place in the World with nearly 4.000 shops full of rich collections of carpets, jewelry, leather, and souvenirs.
 Drive back to the hotel for overnight.